kossnocorp/karmak/README.md

 # Karma + webpack - lot of code = Karmak
 [![Build Status](https://travis-ci.org/kossnocorp/karmak.svg)](https://travis-ci.org/kossnocorp/karmak)

-**Warning:** currently Karmak are not tested well on different enviorments.
+**Warning:** currently Karmak is not tested well on different enviorments.
 It works for my project, but may not play well for your's.
 Please open issue if you have problems.